-Every time, I fly or drive to Serengeti, my heart skips a beat.
+Every time I head to Serengeti, my heart skips a beat.
 Serengeti, here I come … again and again.

-My current top 8 reasons why I could go back to Serengeti in a heartbeat.
+My current top 8 reasons why I could go back to Serengeti National Park in Tanzania in a heartbeat.

 The Great Wildebeest and Zebra Migration.

 Oh yes!
 Being surrounded by hundreds and thousands of animals is unexplainable unless you have been there to witness it first hand.
 There is no exact timetable on these matters.
 We strive to have you stay as close to their migratory pattern as possible.
 Nature you know, gloriously unpredictable.